helm/helm-www/content/docs/topics/charts.md

 ### Chart Types

 The `type` field defines the type of chart.
-There are 2 types: `application` and `library`.
+There are two types: `application` and `library`.
 Application is the default type and it is the standard chart which can be operated on fully.
 The [library or helper chart](https://github.com/helm/charts/tree/master/incubator/common) provides utilities or functions for the chart builder.
 A library chart differs from an application chart because it has no resource object and is therefore not